The Preferences Panes

 In all options there is a range of standard colours but there is also an "Other" choice that brings up the currently selected Colour window (Crayons, Spectrum, Colour Wheel thingy) where you can choose a less used colour.

-This is where you can set iChat to do certain things in response to certain things the apps does.
+This is where you can set iChat to do certain things at certain times.

-The top drop down has several items such as You Logging On, Buddies Logging On, Invite appearing, Getting a IM message, Sending an IM and so on.
+The top drop down has server items such as You Logging On, Buddies Logging On, Invite appearing, Getting a IM message, Sending an IM and so on.